 The antique French bookcase in the corner was actually unintentional.
 When we first moved into the house in June, I had planned on making this room the office but after a few weeks, it just made sense to make this room the nursery because it had beautiful hardwood floors and a cozy nook with huge closets.
 The bookcase is super heavy and after looking at it for a second, I realized it would be perfect for little W’s room and so we decided to keep it in the nursery.
-My husband and I filled it with books from our childhoods and many books that our Virginia church gifted us at our baby shower.
+My husband and I filled it with books from our childhoods and many books that our church family gifted us at our baby shower.
 I found the antique bronze hunting dog bookends on Etsy and the darling blue ceramic piggy bank is c/o Pearhead.
 And I’m so looking forward to using the age block set (c/o Pearhead) to take photos of W and chart his growth!
 I’m planning on just charting month-by-month but the blocks have numbers 0-9 and you can choose days, weeks or months so there are lots of options!Finding artwork for the nursery proved to be trickier than I thought it would be.
 I stumbled upon the Kelly Rightsell print of the preppy frog (above the crib) at a local consignment shop and scooped it right up – I couldn’t love it more if I tried!
 And I found the whale print by Two if By Sea Studios (c/o Minted) after I decided that our little boy’s room really needed a touch of nautical New England since he’ll be born right here in Boston.
 My Mom also cross-stitched a beautiful alphabet sampler that has its very own room to itself in the cozy nook.

 After choosing our glider and ottoman style and fabric (Best Home, Natasha style), I knew we needed a sweet pillow to finish the look and the monogrammed white linen pillow c/o The Pink Monogram is just perfect and I love that it can be a part of W’s room as he gets older!
 Seeing his monogram makes me smile every time I walk in the nursery!